sin-ack/sin-ack.github.io/content/posts/a-tour-of-self.md

 which is the UI framework powering the environment, built on X11 on GNU/Linux and Quartz on macOS.

-In order to use one of these snapshots,

 When you first start the `morphic` or `kitchensink` snapshots, you are greeted with something like this: